steelcake/cherry-pipelines/README.md

 - `CLICKHOUSE_PASSWORD`, defaults to empty string,
 - `RUST_LOG` as explained in [env-logger docs](https://docs.rs/env_logger/latest/env_logger/#enabling-logging)
 - `PY_LOG` as explained in [python logging docs](https://docs.python.org/3/howto/logging.html).
 Defaults to "INFO"

+An `.env` file placed in the project root can be used to define these for development.

+## Running with docker

+We publish a docker image that runs the `main` script.

 ## Dev Setup